Hideyuki Kikuchi

 Hideyuki Kikuchi (菊地 秀行, Kikuchi Hideyuki) is a Japanese author known for his horror novels.
 His most famous works include the Vampire Hunter D series, Darkside Blues and Wicked City.

 Biography

 Kikuchi was born in Chōshi, Japan on September 25, 1949.
 He attended Aoyama Gakuin University and was trained as a writer by famed author Kazuo Koike.
 His first novel, Demon City Shinjuku, was published in 1982.
-While his first novels are typical novel prose, as he gained fame, he adapted a more terse writing style.
+While his first novels are typical novel prose, as he gained fame, he adopted a more terse writing style.

 Kikuchi became close friends with writer and director Yoshiaki Kawajiri during his adaption of Wicked City and the two have since collaborated on Vampire Hunter D: Bloodlust and the OVA of Demon City Shinjuku.